CivicTechTO/civictechto-scripts/README.md

 ### `notify_slack_roles.py`

-This takes data from the [Hacknight Roles spreadsheet][hacknight-roles-sheet], and drops a message in Slack's `#organizing-open` channel, announcing who pitched this week.
-If role is unclaimed, solicits help.
+This takes data from the [Hacknight Roles spreadsheet][hacknight-roles-sheet], and drops a message in Slack's `#organizing-open` channel, announcing who signed up for each hacknight-organizing role this month.
+If a role is unclaimed, it solicits help.

 Runs day before hacknight.